FabulosoDev/PPLGPwn/README.md

 If the exploit works, you should see an output similar to below, and you should see ```Cannot connect to network```. followed by ```PPPwned``` printed on your PS4, or the other way around.

-## Execution with a single click on your TV remote
+## Launch PPLGPwn with a single click on your TV remote
 1. Head to the [Homebrew Store](https://www.webosbrew.org/) app and download [LG Input Hook](https://repo.webosbrew.org/apps/org.webosbrew.inputhook/)

 2. Open the LG Input Hook and head to the link the app gives you in a device that has a web browser (you can also do this in your TV, but it will take more time)